Skip to Content

 Tips for Spotting and Identifying Quartz at the Beach

 To bring home a beautiful piece of beach quartz, you must be able to recognize it among sand, shells, and other items that wash up.
-Spotting and recognizing the stone is usually the most difficult part, but these key tips will make it simple.
+Spotting and recognizing the stone is usually the most difficult part, but these key tips will simplify it.

-1. Sift through sand that comes in with the tide
+- Sift through sand that comes in with the tide.

-Collecting sand from the incoming tide is the best way to look for quartz, as well as catch unexpected stones, shells, and other cool findings.
+Collecting sand from the incoming tide is the best way to look for quartz and catch unexpected stones, shells, and other cool findings.

-To do so, you can use a small container or an actual sifter.
-When using a small bucket or container, you will need to go through the sand it collects by hand, which can be more time-consuming and less precise.
+You can use a small container or an actual sifter to do so.
+When using a small bucket or container, you must go through the sand it collects by hand, which can be more time-consuming and less precise.

-An actual sifter will save time, allowing you to collect more sand in a given period of time, and more preciously filter any larger items from fine grains of sand.
-If you are able to get your hands on a sifter, it is highly recommended.
+An actual sifter will save time, allowing you to collect more sand in a given period of time and more preciously filter any larger items from fine grains of sand.
+It is highly recommended if you can get your hands on a sifter.

 When searching on a dry beach area, having a camera or magnifying glass to help you get an up-close look at things can be very helpful.

-By taking a picture and zooming in or looking in with a magnifying glass, you can get a better idea of what you see before digging anything up too much.
-This can save you time and energy as well as minimize disruptions to nature.
+By taking a picture and zooming in or looking in with a magnifying glass, you can better understand what you see before digging anything up too much.
+This can save you time and energy and minimize disruptions to nature.

-1. Test the crystal after you bring it home
+- Test the crystal after you bring it home.

-Once you have collected some pieces of what look like quartz, there are other ways to test the specimen and make sure it is what you think it is.
+Once you have collected some pieces of what look like quartz, there are other ways to test the specimen and ensure it is what you think it is.

 All quartz has a hardness rating of 7 on the Mohs scale.
-Quartz should be hard enough to easily scratch glass.
-Quartz is also hard enough to resist most scratches, so look for a smooth surface and you can even test this out with a basic pocketknife.
+Quartz should be hard enough to scratch glass easily.
+Quartz is hard enough to resist most scratches, so look for a smooth surface.
+And you can even test this out with a basic pocket knife.

 Quartz should have a nice shine to it.
-Some beach quartz may be a bit less lustrous on the outside than store-bought quartz on the outside than usual due to erosion.
+Due to erosion, some beach quartz may be less lustrous on the outside than store-bought quartz.

-Quartz does not break along smooth plates, rather it fractures into rough surfaces.
-If your rock has any signs of fracture on the outside, this can be valuable information.
-If you have enough and are willing, you can break the stone with a hammer to test this as well.
+Quartz does not break along smooth plates.
+Rather, it fractures into rough surfaces.
+This can be valuable information if your rock has any signs of fracture on the outside.
+If you have enough and are willing, you can also break the stone with a hammer to test this.

-TIP: Quartz is the mineral with the greatest amount of varieties.
+TIP: Quartz is the mineral with the greatest variety.
 Check out the complete list of quartz varieties in the article below:

 Complete List of Quartz Varieties: Know Them All!